-For fishing vessels the following log data are provided by the Danish Fisheries Agency for each fishing trip made by Danish registered fishing vessels from 1985-2020: Vessel registration number, build year, type, overall length (OAL), brutto tonnes (BT), total installed engine power (kW) and hours at sea (Hernov, 2021).
+For fishing vessels, electronic log data for 1985-2020 are provided by the Danish Fisheries Agency (Hernov, 2021) and for 2021 by Aarhus University (Andersen, 2022) for each fishing trip made by Danish registered fishing vessels.

+The log data register the following: Vessel registration number, build year, type, overall length (OAL), brutto tonnes (BT), total installed engine power (kW) and hours at sea.

 Average engine load factors (%) are taken from Winther and Martinsen (2020) based on data provided by Hanstholm Fisheries Association (Amdissen, 2020).

-Figure 3.3.55 show hours at sea for the Danish fishing vessels split into OAL classes for the years 1990-2020.
+Figure 3.3.55 show hours at sea for the Danish fishing vessels split into OAL classes for the years 1990-2021.

-Figure 3.3.55 Total hours at sea for Danish fishing vessels 1990-2020.
+Figure 3.3.55 Total hours at sea for Danish fishing vessels 1990-2021.